Medical training exercise enhances skills, fosters collaboration

-Military police from the Fort Carson Law Enforcement Activities Company received training in use of automated external defibrillators, or AEDs, as part of an Evans Army Community Hospital-hosted comprehensive cadaver training exercise Jan.
-29-30, 2025, to enhance the skills of medical professionals in a realistic and immersive environment, as well as dead-on-arrival training, CPR and AED training for military police.
+Evans Army Community Hospital hosted a comprehensive cadaver training exercise Jan.
+29-30, 2025, to enhance the skills of medical professionals in a realistic and immersive environment.

+The training brought together more than 230 medical professionals from across the Colorado Military Health System and focused on training in 31 Individual Critical Tasks, or ICTs.

+The diverse group of participants included Army personnel from Evans Army Community Hospital, medics and physician assistants from the 4th Infantry Division and 627th Hospital Center, as well as Aerospace Medical Service Specialists from Buckley and Schriever Space Force Bases, and the U.S. Air Force Academy.

 |Date Taken: